Imnotndesh/jumiaScraper/README.md

  The program will display the fetched data to you including links to the product or if you chose the data to be displayed via JSON the file will be saved in the same directory as where the scraper file is located.

- Hope you enjoy the program and more features coming soon as i add more sites.
+ Hope you enjoy the program and more features coming soon......

  Thanks.